 India’s solar growth has become a shining example and an inspiration for developing countries to venture in solar.
 With Countries investing huge in renewable energy ($286 billion in 2016), a plethora of new opportunities are in line, ready to be claimed in the market.
-And Indian solar growth showing an impressive trajectory reaching 12 GW of on-grid solar capacity, testifying the country’s readiness for growth.
+And Indian solar growth showing an impressive trajectory reaching from 12 GW of on-grid solar capacity in 2017 to ~25 GW capacity now (2019), testifying the country’s readiness for growth.

 Indian Government has taken decisions bold enough to characterize itself as one of the biggest solar players capable enough to tackle even the dominant players in the industry.
 Policy support in guise of net metering, solar park development, viability gap funding, and initiatives like ‘Make in India’ and ‘Power for All’ have provided support and introduced new demand for Indian domestic manufacturers.
 Besides on-grid solar capacity enhancement, focus on rooftop solar growth has grown from 72 MW per year to 227 per year, raising awareness in the country.